American football positions: Offense

 In American football, the offense is the team that has possession of the ball and is advancing toward the opponent's end zone to score points.
-The eleven players of the offense can be separated into two main groups: the five offensive linemen, whose primary job is to block opponents and protect their quarterback, and the other six backs and receivers, whose primary job is to move the ball down the field by either running with it or passing it.
+The eleven players of the offense can be separated into two main groups: the five offensive linemen, whose primary job is to block opponents and protect their quarterback, and the other five backs and receivers, whose primary job is to move the ball down the field by either running with it or passing it.

 The rules of the sport strictly mandate the organization of the offense: there must be at least seven players on the line of scrimmage and no more than four players, known collectively as backs, behind it.
-The only players eligible to handle the ball during a normal play are the backs and the two players on the end of the line, known as the ends.
+The only players eligible to handle the ball during a normal play are the backs and the two players on the ends of the line, known as the ends.
 These players make up the skill positions and are also referred to as eligible receivers or eligible ball carriers.
 The remaining players, known as interior linemen, are ineligible to catch forward passes.
 Within these structures, however, creative coaches have developed a wide array of offensive formations to take advantage of different player skills and game situations.

-The following positions are standard in nearly every game, though different teams will use different arrangements of them, dependent on their individual game plans.
+The following positions are standard in nearly every game, though different teams will use different arrangements of them, depending on their individual game plans.